bashdot/bashdot/README.md

 ## Templates

-If you have values which need to be set in a file when bashdot is run, you can create a template.
+Values which need to be set in a file when bashdot is run can be placed in a template.

 1. Append **.template** to any files which should be rendered.